OI-wiki/i18n/docs/basic/divide-and-conquer.md

 > To understand recursion, you must first understand recursion.

-The fundamental idea of recursion is a function call itself directly or indirectly, so that the original problem transforms into many smaller size sub-problems with similar properties.
-While solving problems it only needs to focus on how to decompose original problems to eligible sub-problems without too much attention about how it is solved.
+The fundamental idea of recursion is a function calling itself directly or indirectly, so that the original problem transforms into many sub-problems with similar properties but smaller size.
+When solving problems, we only need to focus on how to decompose original problems to proper sub-problems, but not too much attention on how it is solved.

-Here is some examples may be helpful for understanding recursion:
+Here are some examples that may be helpful for understanding recursion:

 1. [What is recursion?](./divide-and-conquer.md)
-2. Q: How to sort a pile of numbers?
+2. Q: How to sort a sequence of numbers?
 A: Decompose them into two halves.
 First sort left half and then right half, and finally merge them into one array.
-As for how to sort left and right halves, please read this paragraph again.
+As for how to sort left and right halves, please read this example again.
 3. Q: How old are you this year?
 A: My age in last year add one year, and I am born in 1999.
 4. [Google's example to understand recursion](https://www.google.com/search?q=recursion) ![](images/divide-and-conquer-1.png)

 Recursion is very common in mathematics.
-For example, in set theory, we have the following definition of natural number:[^ref1] $1$ is a natural number, and every nature number has a successor, which is also a natural number.<!---Discuss thread: https://t.me/c/1344172945/110421-->
+For example, in set theory, we have the following definition of natural number[^ref1]: $1$ is a natural number, and every natural number has a successor which is also a natural number.

 Recursive codes have two most important features: terminating case and recursive case<!---使用https://en.wikipedia.org/wiki/Recursion_(computer_science)#Recursive_functions_and_algorithms中的措辞-->.
 The job of recursive case is to solve sub-problems, while terminating case defines result of shortest sub-problem